 More than likely if you are on a list of those women interested in going Greek the sorority women will pick up on your hints and continue to move along the process.
 The sisters will invite you to more Greek events and eventually pop the question about joining their sisterhood.
 As long as you show some interest, sorority sisters can usually take it from there.

 Know That Not Every Sorority Participates

-More than likely not everyone will participate in continuous open bidding.
+Not every sorority will participate in continuous open bidding.
 Each sorority has a limit of how many members they can take.
 They usually have a semester limit, as well as a total sorority limit.
-The semester limit really mostly applies to how many members they can take initially during formal recruitment so you don’t really need to worry about that number.
-But, then there is the total sorority limit.
-This limit is more concrete and has more to do with things like building fire codes and how many people the Greek Life office feels people should have in a sorority.
-It takes a lot of balance getting to that number and it is often changed, but this number is important nonetheless.
+The semester limit mostly applies to how many members they can take initially during formal recruitment, so you don’t need to worry about that number.
+Then there is the total sorority limit.
+This limit is more concrete and has more to do with things like building fire codes and how many people the Greek Life office feels should be in a single sorority.
+It takes a lot of balance getting to that number and it often changes from year to year.
+This number (called total) is essential nonetheless.

-This means that if a sorority is currently at the total maximum number that the Greek Life office at your school has set they will not be eligible to extend these kinds of bids.
-They will usually always be eligible to extend bids during formal recruitment though, so if your favorite sorority isn’t giving out continuous open bids, check out formal recruitment.
+If the sorority you want to join is at total, they will not be eligible for continuous open bidding.
+Those sorority will be eligible to extend bids during formal recruitment, so if your favorite sorority isn’t giving out continuous open bids, check out formal recruitment.

 During Continuous Open Bidding

 Continuous Open Bidding can be a little daunting.
 Here are some great tips for what to do during continuous open bidding.